solo-io/gloo/docs/content/installation/gloo_federation.md

 ---
-title: Gloo Edge Federation
+title: Gloo Gateway Federation
 weight: 65
 ---

-Gloo Edge Federation allows users to manage the configuration for all of their Gloo Edge instances from one place, no matter what platform they run on.
-In addition Gloo Edge Federation elevates Gloo Edge’s powerful routing features beyond the environment they live in, allowing users to create all new global routing features between different Gloo Edge instances.
-Gloo Edge Federation enables consistent configuration, service failover, unified debugging, and automated Gloo Edge discovery across all of your Gloo Edge instances.
+Gloo Gateway Federation allows users to manage the configuration for all of their Gloo Gateway instances from one place, no matter what platform they run on.
+In addition Gloo Gateway Federation elevates Gloo Gateway’s powerful routing features beyond the environment they live in, allowing users to create all new global routing features between different Gloo Gateway instances.
+Gloo Gateway Federation enables consistent configuration, service failover, unified debugging, and automated Gloo Gateway discovery across all of your Gloo Gateway instances.

-Gloo Edge Federation is installed using the `glooctl` command line tool or a Helm chart.
-The following document will take you through the process of performing the installation of Gloo Edge Federation, verifying the components, and removing Gloo Edge Federation if necessary.
+Gloo Gateway Federation is installed using the `glooctl` command line tool or a Helm chart.
+The following document will take you through the process of performing the installation of Gloo Gateway Federation, verifying the components, and removing Gloo Gateway Federation if necessary.

 ## Prerequisites

-Gloo Edge Federation is an enterprise feature of Gloo Edge.
-You will need at least one instance of Gloo Edge Enterprise running on a Kubernetes cluster to follow the installation guide.
-Full details on setting up your Kubernetes cluster are available [here]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" %}}) and installing Gloo Edge Enterprise [here]({{% versioned_link_path fromRoot="/installation/enterprise/" %}}).
+Gloo Gateway Federation is an enterprise feature of Gloo Gateway.
+You will need at least one instance of Gloo Gateway Enterprise running on a Kubernetes cluster to follow the installation guide.
+Full details on setting up your Kubernetes cluster are available [here]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" %}}) and installing Gloo Gateway Enterprise [here]({{% versioned_link_path fromRoot="/installation/enterprise/" %}}).

 You should also have `glooctl` and `kubectl` installed.
 The `glooctl` version should be the most recent release, as the federation features were added in version 1.5.

-You also need a license key to install Gloo Edge Federation.
+You also need a license key to install Gloo Gateway Federation.
 To request a license, [contact Sales](https://www.solo.io/company/contact/).

 ## Installation

-Gloo Edge Federation is installed in an admin cluster, which may or may not include Gloo Edge instances.
+Gloo Gateway Federation is installed in an admin cluster, which may or may not include Gloo Gateway instances.
 You can perform the installation using `glooctl` or helm.

 ### Install using glooctl

-The `glooctl` tool uses Helm in the background to perform the deployment of Gloo Edge Federation.
-By default, the deployment will create the `gloo-system` namespace and instantiate the Gloo Edge Federation components in that namespace.
+The `glooctl` tool uses Helm in the background to perform the deployment of Gloo Gateway Federation.
+By default, the deployment will create the `gloo-system` namespace and instantiate the Gloo Gateway Federation components in that namespace.
 You can override the default settings by specify the `--values` argument and providing a yaml file with the necessary values.

-Gloo Edge Federation is installed alongside Gloo Enterprise automatically.
+Gloo Gateway Federation is installed alongside Gloo Enterprise automatically.
 With your kubectl context set to the admin cluster, run the following command:

 ```
 glooctl install gateway enterprise --license-key <LICENSE_KEY>
 ```

-The `--with-gloo-fed=false` flag can be used to install only Gloo Enterprise without Gloo Edge Federation.
+The `--with-gloo-fed=false` flag can be used to install only Gloo Enterprise without Gloo Gateway Federation.

-Make sure to change the placeholder `<LICENSE_KEY>` to the license key you have procured for Gloo Edge Enterprise.
+Make sure to change the placeholder `<LICENSE_KEY>` to the license key you have procured for Gloo Gateway Enterprise.

-The installation will create the necessary Kubernetes components for running Gloo Edge Federation.
+The installation will create the necessary Kubernetes components for running Gloo Gateway Federation.

 ### Install using Helm

-You can also install Gloo Edge Federation by using Helm directly.
+You can also install Gloo Gateway Federation by using Helm directly.
 The default values of the chart can be overridden by using the `--set` argument.

 With your kubectl context set to the admin cluster, run the following commands: